AxiSEMunity/AxiSEM3D/doc/Installation.md

 ```
 The above lines will download *eigen-master/* and *boost_1_73_0/* under *AxiSEM3D_2020/dependencies/*.

 **NOTE**: AxiSEM3D requires Eigen 3.3.9 or above, but the latest stable release is 3.3.7 (up to July 22, 2020).
-Therefore, the above steps are *essential* even one had `Eigen` installed before.
+Therefore, the above steps are essential even you have had `Eigen` installed before.

 #### 1.2.
 FFTW, Metis and NetCDF